Data-Design-Dimension/real-estate-stats/README.md

 # Real Estate Statistics Analysis & Data Visualization
 Statistical analysis on real estate, related business, and affordable housing topics.
 United States National scope with a periodic focus in Philadelphia, PA

-View repository as a GitHub Page at https://data-design-dimension.github.io/real-estate-stats/
+View the repository as a GitHub Page at https://data-design-dimension.github.io/real-estate-stats/

 ## Does the presence of local banks affect home mortgages?